Differentiable Model Selection for Ensemble Learning: e2e-CEL Evaluation

-The \textit{e2e-MEL} strategy is tested on each experimental task for sub-ensemble size $k$ varying between $1$ and the full ensemble size $n$, and compared to the baseline methods described above.
+The \textit{e2e-CEL} strategy is tested on each experimental task for sub-ensemble size $k$ varying between $1$ and $n$, and compared to the baseline methods described above.
 Note in each case that accuracy is defined as the percentage of correctly classified samples over the master test set.

-Table \ref{tab:overall_results} reports the best accuracy over all the ensemble sizes $k$ of ensembles trained by e2e-MEL along with that of each baseline ensemble model, where each are formed using the same pre-trained agents.
-In each task the e2e-MEL scheme outperforms all the baseline methods, for all but the lowest values of $k$.
+Table \ref{tab:overall_results} reports the best accuracy over all the ensemble sizes $k$ of ensembles trained by e2e-CEL along with that of each baseline ensemble model, where each are formed using the same pre-trained base learners.
+Note how the proposed e2e-CEL scheme outperforms all the baseline methods, in each task, for all but the lowest values of $k$.

-Figure \ref{fig:2} reports the test accuracy found by the proposed e2e-MEL framework and ensembles based on a weighted average, majority voting, or random selection scheme.
-We make two key observations: {\bf (1)} Note from each subplot in Figure \ref{fig:2} that smart ensembles of size $k>1$ provide more accurate predictions than baseline models that randomly select sub-ensembles of the same size, a trend that diminishes as $k$ increases and agent selections have less consequence (the two perform equally when $k=n$). {\bf (2)} In every case, the sub-ensemble size which results in optimal performance is strictly between $1$ and $n$. {\em Importantly, this illustrates the motivating intuition of the e2e-MEL ensemble training.
-Neither the full ensemble ($k=n$), nor smart selection of a single agent model ($k=1$) can outperform models that use smart selection of a sub-ensemble of any size.} A well-selected sub-ensemble has higher potential accuracy than the master ensemble, and is, on average, more reliable than a well-selected single agent.
+Figure \ref{fig:2} reports the test accuracy found by e2e-CEL and ensembles based on the Super Learner, weighted average, majority voting, or random selection scheme.
+We make two key observations: {\bf (1)} Note from each subplot in Figure \ref{fig:2} that smart ensembles of size $k>1$ provide more accurate predictions than baseline models that randomly select sub-ensembles of the same size, a trend that diminishes as $k$ increases and base learner selections have less consequence (the two perform equally when $k=n$). {\bf (2)} In every case, the sub-ensemble size which results in optimal performance is strictly between $1$ and $n$. {\em Importantly, this illustrates the motivating intuition of the e2e-CEL ensemble training.
+Neither the full ensemble ($k=n$), nor smart selection of a single base learner model ($k=1$) can outperform models that use smart selection of a sub-ensemble of any size.} A well-selected sub-ensemble has higher potential accuracy than the master ensemble, and is, on average, more reliable than a well-selected single base learner.